GM, JLR suspend car deliveries to Russian dealers

-HAMBURG/PARIS Carmakers including General Motors and Jaguar Land Rover have stopped delivering to Russian dealerships in response to the sharp slide in the value of the rouble.
+HAMBURG/PARIS Carmakers including General Motors (GM.N) and Jaguar Land Rover (TAMO.NS) have stopped delivering to Russian dealerships in response to the sharp slide in the value of the rouble.

 The Russian currency has been hammered by slumping oil prices and Western sanctions imposed over Moscow's involvement in Ukraine, losing as much as 20 percent against the U.S. dollar this week and about half its value since the start of the year.